Project Meetings with Ted

 Preparation

-For these meetings, please update the trello board ahead of the meeting so project progress can be clearly tracked.
+For these meetings, please update the GitHub project board ahead of the meeting so project progress can be clearly tracked.
 My preference is that data at these meetings is presented in the form of RMarkdown or Juypter notebooks to enhance reproducibility, although images in power point slide decks can be acceptable as well.